junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 **Essence Key Sanity**: If Former Sanctuary Crypt setting is on, the Essence Key Stones can be placed anywhere in the game and not just within the dungeon itself.

 **Hints**: If Hints setting is on, a set of hints will be displayed on the bulletin board in castaway village.
 They can also be seen in the quest menu.
+You can also customize the amount of each type of hint that will be displayed.
+  - *Adventuring Gear Hints*: Hints the Region where you will find a mentioned Adventuring Gear.
+  The only hintable Adventuring Gears are the ones that lock progression and the Gale Feather
+  - *Castaway Hints*: Hints the Region where you will find a mentioned Castaway.
+  - *Foolish Location Hints*: Hints a region where you will not find any progression items.

 ## New Progression Items
 The randomizer features a variety of new progression items that are meant to take story gated events and turn them into item gated events to improve the overall experience of the rando.